alexbakerdev/GCS-Reverse-Proxy/README.md

 TARGET_BUCKETS="bucket-name" npm run dev
 ```

-### Docker

-I've supplied a dockerfile for getting started without needing to install node.

 ### Authentication in Production

 > ADC uses the default service account that Compute Engine, Kubernetes Engine, App Engine, and Cloud Functions provide, for applications that run on those services.